Colleagues at work 1978-1987

 Back: Tony Hollow, Ian Pettitt, Angus Willson, Ron Canwell, Alan Hodges

-Front: Sue ?, Sue Greenhalgh
+Front: Sue Alcock, Sue Greenhalgh

 So much has happened in schools, and beyond, in the intervening years it is like looking back at a more distant era.
 I have met up with Chris Hardy a number of times since and he always manages to remind of enough, with an alternative perspective, to avoiding viewing those formative times through rose-tinted spectacles.